 Discounts: it’s worth checking if any discounts are available to you.
 Sometimes, the more insurance policies you have with one insurer, the more discounts you may be able to accumulate, such as AA Insurance's Multi Policy Discount for customers who have more than one eligible policy.

 Convenience: having all your policies (such as car, home, contents or landlord) with the one insurer can also make claim time less stressful, and if your claim is for the one event, you may only need to pay one excess.
-At AA Insurance, we offer our one event, one excess benefit across car, home and contents insurance policies.
+At AA Insurance, we offer our one event, one excess benefit across car, home and contents insurance policies so, if you're insured with us and a burglar damages your home and steals your valuables, leading you to claim on both your home and your contents policy, you may only need to pay one excess.

 Your responsibility: home insurance is designed to cover sudden and unforeseen damage, and most insurers will not cover damage that occurs over time, such as gradual damage and wear and tear.
 You must, at your cost and expense, maintain your home in good repair, secure it and take reasonable care to prevent a claim.